IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Background

 \subsubsection{Noisy Networks for Exploration}

-Exploration via noisy networks refers to the use of parameterized noise, in the form of independent gaussian noise added to the parameters of a neural network, in order to favor consistent and state-dependent exploratory behavior~\cite{fortunato2017noisy}.
+During training of RL agents, interaction with the environment involves a fundamental dilemma between exploiting what has been learned so far by the agent and gathering additional information~\cite[Chapter~1.1]{sutton2018reinforcement}.
+Trading off \emph{exploration-exploitation} is critical to learning good policies in a fast and robust fashion, and it remains an active research area.
+Exploration via noisy networks refers to the use of parameterized noise, in the form of independent Gaussian noise added to the parameters of a neural network, in order to favor consistent and state-dependent exploratory behavior~\cite{fortunato2017noisy}.
 In comparison to decaying $\varepsilon$-greedy exploration---which consists in decaying the probability of acting randomly during training---noisy-network exploration often leads to better performances, enables online learning since it does not involve limiting exploration as time passes, and does not require tweaking sensitive learning schedules~\cite{fortunato2017noisy}.
-This form of exploration resulted in considerable improvements during our experiments and we use it to train all of models presented in this work.
+This form of exploration resulted in considerable improvements during our experiments and we use it to train all models presented in this work.